awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-social-idp.md

-# Adding Social Identity Providers to a User Pool<a name="cognito-user-pools-social-idp"></a>
+# Adding social identity providers to a user pool<a name="cognito-user-pools-social-idp"></a>

 Your web and mobile app users can sign in through social identity providers \(IdP\) like Facebook, Google, Amazon, and Apple\.
 With the built\-in hosted web UI, Amazon Cognito provides token handling and management for all authenticated users, so your backend systems can standardize on one set of user pool tokens\.
+You must enable the hosted UI to integrate with supported social identity providers\.
+When Amazon Cognito builds your hosted UI, it creates OAuth 2\.0 endpoints that are used to exchange information with your provider\.
+For more information, see the [Amazon Cognito user pools Auth API reference](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-userpools-server-contract-reference.html)\.

 You can add a social identity provider in the AWS Management Console, with the AWS CLI, or using Amazon Cognito API calls\.